-This described my stress-free travel from Barcelona, Spain; then south down the Spanish coast; flying to Berlin, Germany; by train to Munich, Germany; and by train through Austria to Budapest, Hungary.
+And, in fact, that accurately described my stress-free travel from Barcelona, Spain; then south down the Spanish coast; flying to Berlin, Germany; then by train to Munich, Germany; by train to Vienna, Austria; then by train to Budapest, Hungary.

-While on a train going back to Vienna, Austria, however, things were very different.
-As soon as the train crossed the Austrian border, two very large border security guards with bullet proof vests came into our section of the train and demanded to immediately see everybody’s passports.
+However, while on a train going back to Vienna from Budapest, things were very different.
+Immediately after the train crossed the border from Hungary into Austria, two very large Austrian border security guards with bullet proof vests came into our section of the train and demanded to see everybody’s passports.

 While other passengers had their passports handy, I had to dig through my luggage to find mine.
 When the border guard reached me, he was nice, but he was a little frustrated that he had to wait.